ChurchApps/FreeShowWeb/src/routes/docs/calendar/+page.md

 If you hold down the mouse while dragging, or hold CTRL/CMD you can select multiple events.
 On the right panel you can see a short summary of all the added events.
 Here you can also "Include slides from show", if you select a show.
 Lastly click the "New show" button to create a show with the events added in an easy to read format, and it also has "go to next slide" timers.

-## Schedule shows
+## Schedule actions

-If you select "Schedule show" on the left side, you can add events to automatically start a selected show any time in the future, as long as FreeShow is opened.
-This will notify you about it starting a minute before it plays.
+If you select "Schedule action" on the left side, you can add events to automatically start specific actions any time in the future, as long as FreeShow is opened.
+This will notify you about it starting a minute before it runs.